British Transport Police: E Division

-E Division (Specialist Operations) was formed in 2020, removing the counter-terrorism units and assets from A Division, and placing them into their own division.
+E Division (Counter Terrorism) was formed in 2020, receiving the counter-terrorism units and assets from A Division.
+It was formerly known as Specialist Operations.

 E division comprises the force's specialist counter-terrorism units including the Firearms Unit, Dog Branch, Specialist Response Unit and others.

 Former divisions

 Prior to April 2014, BTP was divided into seven geographical basic command units (BCUs) which it referred to as 'police areas':